|

 know how to read music to use intelliScore, although it would be

-creating MIDI files in less than an hour, followed by learning the more
+MP3 to notation in less than an hour, followed by learning the more

 advanced settings at a comfortable pace later on.
 In fact, intelliScore